Skip to content

 Every candidate gets a 0 to 100 score on four axes:

-• Durability: materials, build quality, and what real reviews say after 30+ days.
+• Build: materials, burrs, seals, and what real reviews say after 30+ days of daily use.

-• Audience fit: does the buyer this is built for actually solve a real problem with it?
+• Fit: does the home barista this is built for actually brew better with it?

 3. Real-use trial